The Power of Personalization in Banking

 - Online Banking, CRM, and Loan or Deposit applications: These effective types of personalization use data from other banking platforms to drive personalization.
 While this type of personalization may seem complex, the implementation is often easier than first perceived.

 However, customization leads us to a larger question of – whether technological advancement and privacy can be allies?

-Geo-location tracking, biometric data and facial recognition apps could invariably violate the right to privacy, but there is no legal framework that regulates or enables the use such technologies without violating the Fundamental Right to Privacy granted under Article 21 of the Constitution.
+Geo-location tracking, biometric data, and facial recognition apps could invariably violate the right to privacy, but there is no legal framework that regulates or enables the use of such technologies without violating the Fundamental Right to Privacy granted under Article 21 of the Constitution.

-For instance, the Bill imposes heavy fines upto Rs 15 crores or 4% of the annual turnover for violations, but exempts the ‘consent’ requirement in certain circumstances where – data is required by the State, for legal proceedings, or to respond to a medical emergency.
+For instance, the Bill imposes heavy fines up to Rs 15 crores or 4% of the annual turnover for violations but exempts the ‘consent’ requirement in certain circumstances where – data is required by the State, for legal proceedings, or to respond to a medical emergency.

 Personalization is without a doubt a promising area that might be able to answer some of the burning questions that Internet banking must deal with today and even more in the days to come.
 The possibilities of personalization are not yet fully utilized, nor is there sufficient hands-on experience or research-based knowledge about the most advanced ideas of how to personalize Internet banking services.

-Thus as the impact of COVID-19 flare-up relies upon the gravity, degree, and dissemination of the cataclysm, which remains uncertain even today, the banking sector must leverage personalized online banking to boost revenues in a cash-strapped economy and possibly help the banking sector rise from the ashes!
+Thus as the impact of the COVID-19 flare-up relies upon the gravity, degree, and dissemination of the cataclysm, which remains uncertain even today, the banking sector must leverage personalized online banking to boost revenues in a cash-strapped economy and possibly help the banking sector rise from the ashes!

 Tags: personalization in banking, the banking sector, global economic slowdown, power of personalization, the banking system, the banking industry